 The significant impact of human activity on ecosystems and the climate have become apparent in recent years, with temperatures rising, severe weather events such as drought, floods and wildfires occurring more frequently, changes in rainfall patterns and mean global sea levels rising, as well as increased pressures on biodiversity, among others.
-As a result, climate risks have increased and environmental impacts have become more important in the decision making of investors, lenders, regulators and consumers.
-As a result, the Company does not only face changing physical climate risks but also transitional climate-related risks resulting from changes in investor and consumer demand, from regulatory changes as well as from other societal factors.
+Consequently, climate risks have increased and environmental impacts have become more important in the decision making of investors, lenders, regulators and consumers.
+As a result, the Company does not only face changing physical climate risks but also transitional climate risks resulting from changes in investor and consumer demand, from regulatory changes as well as from other societal factors.

 The Company faces several physical climate-related risks.
-As a result of changing climate patterns, severe weather events in the Group's regions become more likely, which may result in more frequent flooding or other weather-related damages.
-The Company actively attempts to identify these risks and implement measures to mitigate the impact of such risks to the Company, historically through insurance and now with the addition of developing an amended approach to CapEx planning.
-However, it cannot be guaranteed that the Company correctly identifies all risks and therefore may under- or over insure against such risk.
+As a result of changing climate patterns severe weather events in the group's regions become more likely and severe, which may result in more frequent flooding or other weather-related damages.
+The Company actively attempts to identify these risks and implement measures to mitigate the impact of such risks to the Company, for example through insurance.
+To better understand the Company's exposure to physical risks, the company has adopted a tool for asset-level assessment of physical risk develop.
+This analysis will serve the Company in determining which risks are material in order to develop adaptation solutions.
+However, it cannot be guaranteed that the Company correctly identifies all risks and therefore may be underinsured against such risks.
 Furthermore, increased occurrence of severe weather events will likely result in higher insurance premiums.
-In addition, increased flood risk as well as increasing sea levels put increased stress on dikes, levees and related infrastructure which will likely result in higher costs for such infrastructure which in turn may lead to higher fees and taxes to fund the increased costs, particularly impacting the Group's assets situated in regions affected by increased flood risk and/or rising sea levels.
+In addition, increased flood risk as well as increasing sea levels put increased stress on dikes, levees and related infrastructure which will likely result in higher costs for such infrastructure which in turn may lead to higher fees and taxes to fund the increased costs, particularly impacting the group's assets situated in regions affected by increased flood risk and/or rising sea levels.
 While the above-mentioned insurance costs, taxes and fees can generally be passed on to tenants through the service charges, in case of vacancies such costs are carried by the Company.